 What should I serve with gluten free tortillas?

-We eat these tortillas several times a week for making sweet potato black bean enchiladas, jackfruit tacos or quesadillas.
+We eat these tortillas several times a week for making sweet potato black bean enchiladas, jackfruit tacos, cauliflower tacos, or substitute the lettuce for tortillas in these chickpea lettuce wraps.
 I like to use whatever leftovers we have such as stir fry, roasted veggies, tofu scramble and beans and stuff them into a tortilla shell.
 We even slather them in peanut butter and jelly to eat for a quick snack.
 Tortilla shells are a blank canvas for creativity in cooking.
 So have fun!
 Enjoy!

 Disclosure: This post contains Amazon affiliate links that earn me a small commission, at no additional cost to you.
 I only recommend products I personally use and love or think my readers will find useful.